tvdboom/ATOM/docs_sources/examples/utilities/utilities.md

 atom.clean()

 # We can quickly check what columns have missing values
-print("Columns with missing values:\n", atom.missing)
+print("Columns with missing values:\n", atom.nans)

 # Or what columns are categorical
 print("\nCategorical columns:", atom.categorical)